CNC Machining Tolerances: A Technical Reference for Engineers

 Standard Machining Tolerances (±0.005” / ±0.127mm)

 Standard tolerances represent the natural capability of well-maintained CNC equipment operating under normal conditions.
-Most machine shops achieve these tolerances without special processes or equipment.
+Most machine shops achieve these tolerances without special processes, premium tooling, or environmental controls.
+Standard measuring equipment like calipers and micrometers provides sufficient inspection accuracy, and typical lead times apply since no extraordinary measures are required.

 Precision Tolerances (±0.001” / ±0.025mm)